Gambler’s Fallacy – Definition, Meaning And Examples

 Gambler’s fallacy in a nutshell

 The gambler’s fallacy is the mistaken belief that past events in random processes can influence future outcomes.
 It assumes that if a certain event has happened frequently or infrequently in the past, it’s more or less likely to occur in the future, which is not necessarily true in truly random situations.
-For example, in a game of chance, thinking that a specific outcome is “due” because it has not happened recently is a gambler’s fallacy.
+For example, in a match of chance, thinking that a specific outcome is “due” because it has not happened recently is a gambler’s fallacy.
 Each event remains independent, and past outcomes don’t impact future probabilities.

 Definition: Gambler’s fallacy